Edmond, Oklahoma: Arts and culture

 The city of Edmond is making efforts to promote public art with murals, stained glass, and steel sculptures.
 On a portion of Main Street, statuary lines nearly every corner.
 On July 4, 2007, the city inaugurated a bronze statue of Nannita R.H.
 Daisey, believed to be the first woman laying claim on Oklahoma land in the first (1889) land run.
 In 2015 the Dave McGary sculpture of Chief Touch the Clouds was relocated to Edmond from Houston's Astrodome.
 The 18-foot-tall, 15-foot-wide sculpture is located on Second Street at the entrance of the University of Central Oklahoma.

 Edmond residents have access to 57 Protestant and three Catholic congregations, six Latter-day Saint congregations, one Unitarian Universalist church, one Islamic mosque, and one Haziratu'l-Quds for followers of the Baháʼí Faith.

-A 163 foot tall cross sits at the Edmond Campus of Life.Church on the corner of Edmond Road and the I-35 Service Road.
-The church's pastor, Craig Groeschel, fought the city of Edmond to erect the cross, which the planning commission didn't want to allow because they considered it a billboard.
+A 163-foot-tall cross sits at the Edmond Campus of Life.Church on the corner of State Highway 66 (also called Second Street) and the I-35 Service Road.
+The church, known at the time as MetroChurch, fought the city of Edmond to erect the cross, which the planning commission ostensibly did not want to allow because they considered it a billboard.

+The movies Rudderless (2014), American Underdog (2021), and Reagan (2024) were partially shot in Edmond.

 Sports

-Rugby union is a developing sport in Edmond as well as in the Oklahoma City metropolitan area.
-Edmond boasts two rugby clubs: The Edmond Rugby Club (aka "The Storm") and the University of Central Oklahoma Rugby Football Club.
+Rugby union is a developing sport in Edmond and the Oklahoma City metropolitan area.
+Edmond boasts two rugby clubs -the Edmond Rugby Club (The Storm) and the University of Central Oklahoma Rugby Football Club.

+Golf is a popular sport in Edmond, boasting seven golf courses, including the Oak Tree National.

+Soccer is also a growing sport in Edmond, being home to the Edmond Soccer Club.

 Education

+Most of Edmond is in the Edmond Public Schools district.
+Portions are in other school districts: Deer Creek Public Schools, Jones Public Schools, and Luther Public Schools.